Articles in this section

 Category / Section

-How to configure Custom Editors in WPF PropertyGrid?
+How to Configure Custom Editors in WPF PropertyGrid

 5 mins read

-The following code example demonstrates how to customize the selected object of PropertyGrid and assign different values of property for one business object using CustomEditor at run time.
+The following code example demonstrates how to customize the selected object of PropertyGrid and assign different values of property for one business object using CustomEditor at runtime.

 MainWindow.xaml